Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 The second bug that was discovered were simple misspelling in the const functions.
 The first two were missing the TEXT portion of inner.Text.
 The last error of the consts were

+#### Parallax Background

+* **Bug**
+One of the original plans was to go with a parallax background for the weather app.
+The background looked beautiful but there were several issues.
+The first issue being that no matter what color was used, the data would be overpowered multiple times with the passing of the trees and the clouds.
+Not a single font seemed to look good against the back of the parallax background.

+The second major issues with the parallax background was the enormous amount of CPU's that it was using to give the parallax effect.
+This excessive amount would kill a battery quick leaving the user with a bad experience when using the app.

+* **Fix**
+The background was changed to a theme from unsplash where a new image is chosen every time.
+A card with a dark background color and white font was placed in the center that will reveal the data information upon a search.

+* **Verdict**
+Upon changing the parallax background and adding a card the site looked much more visually appealing and was no longer a strain on the eyes.

+#### Form validation

+* **Bug**
+When JavaScript portion was put through JSHint, 28 warnings came back.
+After some research on stackoverflow, I found that because I used ECMAScript 6, I needed to set an option letting JShint know that my code uses that specific syntax in order to avoid unecesssary warnings.

+* **Fix**
+I implemented the comment: /*jshint esversion: 6 */ - into jshint and only two warnings returned.
+Both missing semicolons.
+Line 38 and line 105.

+* **Verdict**
+The semi-colon was added in, the code was run through again and there were no errors returned after this.

+#### Hero Image

+* **Bug**
+The hero image is having some major issues.
+On large screens, the images are repeating.
+I thought I could fix this by adding in background-repeat: no-repeat; which did take care of the image repeating issue but then created a very large blank gap between the search bar and the side.

+* **Fix**
+ This problem was solved by looking into the url from unsplashes unique random picture generator.
+In the link, there was a specified screen-size that I was overlooking.
+This isssue was solved by simply changing the size in the url to better fit larger screen sizes.

+* **Verdict**

+Size matters.

+#### TypeError in Promise

+* **Bug**
+In the event the user makes a mistake and inputs incorrect information into the search bar an automatic error is thrown.
+Unfortunately it does not go away with just the click of the button and continuously repeats and the page must be refreshed.
+Since this creates a poor user experience, the problem must be resolved.

+* **Fix**
+Two things were done in order to solve this problem.
+First, the blur event was removed.
+The blur event was in place so that anytime a space outside of the search-box was clicked, the user would receive an error.
+This type of situation can cause frustration for users which will make them leave the site.
+The second problem was multi-faceted and in order to solve this the placement of the .then statement was switched and  the parameters were changed.
+The first error was that the .then statement was placed under the catch error which is incorrect and will constantly send the function searching for the city.
+Moving the statement above the catch error lets the server know to catch the error.
+Also, the parameters were wrong.
+I was passing showWeatherResults which was only grabbing data from the html and nothing about the actual location data.
+To solve this, weatherData was passed through instead and this grabbed specific data.

+### User Stories Testing

+*** User Stories Testing ***

+This section will go through each User Story created and see if the objective has succeeded.

+* As a user, I was to easily input my location information to retrieve the weather d data in my desired area.

+ User can enter custom location into search-box.
+ Input is responsive on all devices

+* As a user, I want to be able to plan my day around the accurate results from the website.

+ The api weather data is consistently accurate.

+* As a user, I want to be able to be able to access weather data using my phone's location.

+ The geolocation function has been added using an [OpenCage API](https://opencage.com) further testing is needed to check the accuracy of the geolocation.

+* As a user, I would like to see the high temperature or low temperature.

+ The [OpenWeather Api](https://openweather.com) works accurately to displaythe high and low temperature of the day.

+ The high low temperature is responsive on all devices.

+ The high low temperature is accurate.

+* As a user, I want to be able to easily see the results of the weather.
+I do not want to have to follow multpile links to find the answer.

+  The weather data is displayed nicely on the screen.

+  The weather data is respnonsive on all screen sizes.

+* As a user, I do not want to have to strain my eyes to see the weather data being displayed.

+  The background is visually appealing now but no longer straining since the parallax background was removed.

+* As a user, I want a simple app that will not drain my phone of its battery.

+* As a user, I want to be able to choose celsius or farenheit when reviewing the weather information.

+ The app has two buttons that give the option to choose which metric you want to receive weather in.

 [Back to Top](#table-of-contents)

 <a></a>